 One of the best ideas for updating furniture covers is to start with an extra cover when you purchase new furniture.
 I know my blog is basically one big love letter to IKEA, but this is truly a huge advantage to buying their furniture.
 We’ve learned to buy multiple covers when we purchase anything from IKEA.
 It makes their pieces much easier to update down the line and really extends the life of your investment.

-Even if you own discontinued IKEA furniture, don’t trash it!
-Some companies have popped up with great recovering options, and I highly recommend buying a new cover from Comfort Works.
+Some companies have popped up with great recovering options for the Karlstad line.
+I highly recommend buying a new cover from Comfort Works.
 A few years ago, we invested in a gray fabric cover for our Karlstad couch and it fits perfectly, is machine washable, and still looks great.
 It’s designed just like the original cover, but Comfort Works carries a ton of alternate fabric options.
 I recommend ordering samples before you buy.

 Read More About Our Comfort Works Slip Covers Here